Symphony No. 7 (Prokofiev)

-Sergei Prokofiev's Symphony No. 7 in C-sharp minor, Op.
+Sergei Prokofiev's Symphony No. 7 in C♯ minor, Op.
 131, was completed in 1952, the year before his death.
 It is his last symphony.

 Background

 Most of the symphony is emotionally restrained, nostalgic and melancholy in mood, including the ending of the Vivace final movement.
-However, Prokofiev was later convinced to add an energetic and optimistic coda, so as to win the Stalin Prize of 100,000 rubles.
+However, Prokofiev was later convinced to add an energetic and optimistic coda, so as to win the Stalin Prize of 5,000 rubles.
 Before he died, Prokofiev indicated that the original quiet ending was to be preferred.

 The premiere was well-received, and in 1957, four years after Prokofiev's death, the symphony was awarded the Lenin Prize.

 Movements

 The symphony is in four movements, lasting 30–35 minutes: